unixwinbsd/unixbsdshell.github.io/_posts/2025/feb-25/2025-02-08-bash-command-freebsd-string-opeartion.md

 ```

 ### f.
 UPPERCASE
 This function takes an input string and converts it to all uppercase characters.
-It is like a big, bold statement saying They, look at me, I am using ALL CAPS!”
+It is like a big, bold statement saying They, look at me, I am using ALL CAPS!â€

 The uppercase function uses a Bash built-in command called's.
 This command is like an interpreter, taking your input string and replacing all lowercase characters with their uppercase equivalents.